top of page

 Who's it for:

 This is for everyday people who are fed up with feeling tired, over or underweight, depressed, unmotivated, forgetful, or accident-prone.
 It’s for those concerned about their future or unfocused in life, and for anyone who doesn’t want to become a burden to others.
-Suitable for all ages, but the younger you start, the better, so you can avoid the above.
+Suitable for all ages, but the younger you start, the better!

 Who's it not for:

-If you are an athlete or bulking up for extreme muscle gain, you’ll need to adjust food intake to meet your specific goals.
+It's for everyone.
+But if you are an athlete or bulking up for extreme muscle gain, you’ll need to adjust food intake to meet your specific goals.
 If you are disabled or injured then please adjust steps to the best of your abilities.
-Pregnant?
-Then always eat when you're hungry and stay hydrated.
+If you're pregnant, this plan is perfect for you, but remember, always eat when you're hungry and stay hydrated.

 Duration: